 This section is going to focus on how to design your shipping container to be suitable for cold climates.

 Insulating Shipping Container for Cold Climates

-I can’t stress this point enough: if you don’t have good/enough insulation then you won’t be able to keep your container home warm regardless of how much money you are spending on heating bills.
+I can’t stress this point enough.
+If you don’t have adequate or appropriate insulation for your location, then you won’t be able to keep your container home warm, regardless of how much money you are spending on heating bills.